Krzmbrzl/contractor/README.md

 - A cpp17 conform compiler
 - cmake v3.15 or newer
 - Boost (headers + program_options)
+- An active internet connection (only needed for first build)

 ### Instructions

-Start out that the repository's root directory.
+Start out at the repository's root directory.

 1. Create a build directory: `mkdir build`
 2. Switch into that directory: `cd build`